 The tickets are two points each.
 If you hire an attorney you will likely get the points reduced.
 An attorney will be able to resolve the matter by way of affidavit, so you will not have to appear.
 The lawyer fees will depend on the lawyer.

 Loss of License.
 If you are convicted of or you plead guilty to a DWI in New Jersey, the duration of loss of license can vary depending on certain factors.
 One factor is the BAC (breath alcohol content) level, if you have submitted to a breathalyzer test.
-If you're BAC level is .08 or higher, but...Read more »
+If you're BAC level is .08 or higher,...Read more »

 When pulled over for a brake light out and the officer checks my license, when he sees a 5 year old arrest for possession, is that enough for him to use as reasonable suspicion?
-I've been harassed each time they run my licence and straight up being told my past means I am under constant suspicion...
+I've been harassed each time they run my licence and straight up being told my past means I am under constant...
 Read more »

 A faulty break light would be a reason for a valid stop.
 From that point on, if the officer detects the odor of drugs or alcohol; or there is contraband in plain sight; or your behavior is such that it appears that you may be under the influence; or other factors, the officer will investigate...Read more »